afk0901/Desktop-Organizer/README.md

 Tired of your cluttered Desktop?

-**Desktop Organizer** is a simple yet powerful Python automation tool built for Windows that brings instant order to your chaos.
-It scans your Desktop and automatically moves files into folders based on file extensions — no clicks, no dragging, no nonsense.
+This is a small Python script that cleans up your Windows Desktop by sorting files into folders by extension.
+PDFs go with PDFs, Word docs with Word docs, and so on by running one command.

-Whether it's scattered PDFs, Word docs, Excel sheets, or plain text files, this script puts everything in its place.
-Clean workspace, clear mind.
+Run it once and everything is where you expect it to be!

 ## 🔹 Highlights
 - Built in pure Python
 - Packaged as `.exe` (runs without Python installed)